Backyard Soccer

+The game spawned two sequels, both of which would include players from Major League Soccer and the USWNT; the sequels were Backyard Soccer MLS Edition, released in 2000 and Backyard Soccer 2004, released in 2003.

+A remastered version of the game entitled Backyard Soccer '98 was released for Windows via Steam on November 27, 2024, becoming the second remaster in the Backyard Sports franchise after its 2024 reboot, following Backyard Baseball '97 the previous month and preceding four more remasters.
+A mobile port for the remaster was released on November 13, 2025.

 Gameplay

+Backyard Soccer is a 6-a-side soccer video game with hybrid youth and professional soccer rules.
+The game has five modes: "Pick-Up Game", "Friendly Match", "Practice Penalty Kicks", "Spectator" and "League Play".
+The PlayStation version also includes two additional modes: "Mini-League" and "Beach Tournament".

-The player selects a team, aiming to win promotion from the "B" Division, to the "A" and then Premier Division.
-If in the top four by mid-season in any division, the player's team will be invited to the Off-The-Wall Indoor Invitational.
+In league play, the player takes a managerial role by selecting 8 players from a pool of 30 Backyard Kids.
+The team enters the "Backyard Soccer League", aiming to win promotion from the B Division to the A and then Premier Division.
+If in the top four by mid-season in any division, the player's team will be invited to the Off-The-Wall Indoor Invitational, an indoor soccer tournament.
 After winning the Premier Division, the player's team will be invited to represent the United States in the Astonishingly Shiny Cup of All Cups Tournament (a spoof of the FIFA World Cup).
 Regardless of the tournament's outcome, the player's team will be placed back in the Premier Division for another chance at the Cup.

-There are several power-ups that a team can use.
-To activate a power-up, the player has to click on the opponent's goal: